 My Razor E100 Electric Scooter Review starts with a warning.
 Like you, I was hesitant to let my 6-year-old have something with a motor.
 Then again, for as fast as he rides his bike, I figured this scooter could not go any faster.

 So what is my Razor E100 Electric Scooter Review?

 The Razor E100 Electric Scooter is not going to set any land speed records.
 Its top speed is only 10 mph.
-While this may seem slow to adults, it is neck-breaking for 7-year-old.
-A 100-watt motor drives the scooter and a 24V battery provides power.
-My memories of that age is that anything that has a motor is fun.
+While this may seem slow to adults, it is neck-breaking for a 7-year-old.
+A 100-watt motor drives the scooter, and a 24V battery provides power.
+My memories of that age are that anything that has a motor is fun.
 So while the speed may not be mind-blowing, young kids will love it.
 The best part is that it is not going so fast that it is dangerous.
-As I said, my kid can go faster on his bike so this should be safe enough for him.
+As I said, my kid can go faster on his bike, so this should be safe enough for him.

 The true test of any toy for young kids is how often it gets used.
 The next trick is how long that use last.
 My son has had this scooter for about three months.
 It still gets plenty of use.
 In fact, when he takes it to a playground, he is the toast of the blacktop jungle.